jefo2k/python-daily-pills/pills/day-010/README.md

 - Membership operators
 - Bitwise operators

 This is the first of a serie of two pills about Python operators.
 In this one we are going to cover Arithmetic, Assignment, Comparison and Logical operators.
+For the last pill in this serie, [click here](../day-011).

 ## Python Arithmetic Operators

+Arithmetic operators are used with numeric values to perform common mathematical operations:

 Operator | Name | Example
 --- | --- | ---